confluentinc/ksql/docs/developer-guide/syntax-reference.rst

       WITH (KAFKA_TOPIC='users', VALUE_FORMAT='JSON', KEY = 'userid');

-The ``KEY`` property is:

-- Required for tables.
-- Optional for streams.
-Here, KSQL uses it as an optimization hint to determine if repartitioning can be avoided when performing aggregations and joins.
+The ``KEY`` property is optional.
+KSQL uses it as an optimization hint to determine if repartitioning can be avoided when performing aggregations and joins.

   .. important::
      Don't set the KEY property, unless you have validated that your stream doesn't need to be re-partitioned for future joins.